silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/02_query_plugins.md

 }
 ```

+[notice]
-**NB**: While it is possible to filter using multiple comparators, segmenting them into
+While it is possible to filter using multiple comparators, segmenting them into
 disjunctive groups (e.g. "OR" and "AND" clauses) is not yet supported.
+[/notice]

 Nested fields are supported by default: